Nuggets take home 1st NBA title in rugged 94-89 win over Heat | KRDO

 Denver’s clincher was a gruesome grind.

-Unable to shake the tenacious Heat or the closing-night jitters, the Nuggets missed 20 of their first 22 3-pointers.
+Unable to shake the tenacious Heat or their own closing-night jitters, the Nuggets missed 20 of their first 22 3-pointers.
 They missed seven of their first 13 free throws.
-They led by seven late, before Miami’s Jimmy Butler went off, scoring eight straight points to give the Heat a one-point lead with 2:45 left.
+They overcame that to take a late seven-point lead, only to see Miami’s Jimmy Butler go off.
+He scored eight straight points to give the Heat a one-point lead with 2:45 left.

-Butler made two more free throws with 1:58 remaining to help Miami regain a one-point lead.
-Then, Bruce Brown got an offensive rebound and tip-in to give the Nuggets the lead for good.
+Butler made two free throws with 1:58 remaining to help Miami regain a one-point lead.
+Then, Bruce Brown got an offensive rebound and tip-in to give the Nuggets an edge they wouldn’t give up.

 Trailing by three with 15 seconds left, Butler jacked up a 3, but missed it.
-Brown and Kentavious Caldwell-Pope made two free throws each to put the game out of reach and clinch the title for Denver.
+Brown and Kentavious Caldwell-Pope made two free throws each down the stretch to clinch the title for Denver.

 Butler finished with 21 points.

-“It was ugly and we couldn’t make shots, but at the end we figured it out,” Jokic said.
-“I am just happy we won the game.”
+“The fans in this town are unbelievable,” said team owner Stan Kroenke, who also owns the Colorado Avalanche, the team that won its third Stanley Cup last year.
+“It means a lot to us to get this done.”

-The Heat were, as coach Erik Spoelstra promised, a gritty, tenacious bunch.
+The Heat were, as Spoelstra promised, a gritty, tenacious bunch.
 But their shooting wasn’t great, either.
-Bam Adebayo had 20 for the Heat, but Miami shot 34% from the floor and 25% from 3.
+Miami shot 34% from the floor and 25% from 3.
 Until Butler went off, he was 2 for 13 for eight points.
+Bam Adebayo finished with 20 points.

-The Heat, who survived a loss in the play-in tournament and became only the second No. 8 seed to make it to the finals, insisted they weren’t into consolation prizes.
+The Heat, who survived a loss in the play-in tournament and became only the second No. 8 seed to make the finals, insisted they weren’t into consolation prizes.

 They played like they expected to win, and for a while during this game, which was settled as much by players diving onto the floor as sweet-looking jump shots, it looked like they would.

-The tone of the game was set with 2:51 left in the first quarter, when Jokic got his second foul and joined Aaron Gordon on the bench.
+The tone was set with 2:51 left in the first quarter, when Jokic got his second foul and joined Aaron Gordon on the bench.
 Jeff Green and Jamal Murray, who finished with 14 points and eight assists on an off night, joined them there, too.

 It made the Nuggets tentative on both sides of the court for the rest of the half.
 Somehow, after shooting 6.7% from 3 — the worst first half in the history of the finals (10-shot minimum) they only trailed by seven.